doordeck/docs/docs/kotlin-multiplatform-sdk/accountless.md

 ## Login

 :::info
-When used successfully, the cloud auth token and cloud refresh token from the response are added to the [context manager](context-manager.md) and automatically stored in [secure storage](initialize.md#secure-storage).
+When used successfully, the supplied email is added to the [context manager](context-manager.md) and automatically stored in [secure storage](initialize.md#secure-storage), along with the cloud auth token and cloud refresh token from the response.
 :::

 import Tabs from '@theme/Tabs';